 Key points: About 5,000 Syrian refugees have returned from Lebanon this yearRefugees wishing to return are vetted for links with rebelsThe UN does not support the refugees' return to Syria His wife and three boys sit in the low-slung tray of the white Toyota, wedged between a tall load of suitcases, plastic bags stuffed full with clothes, a microwave, a rug and even a giant pink doll belonging to his daughter.
 This family is finally going home to Syria.
-Karen refugees boost regional Victoria's economy, new study finds.
+"I have all my stuff with me.
+"I'm leaving because I don't have any work and I have children to feed. " Karen refugees boost regional Victoria's economy, new study finds.
 Updated about an hour agoTue 25 Sep 2018, 12:21am Resettling refugees from South-East Asia has proven a boon for one regional Victorian economy.

 That is the key finding of a new study into the impact of Karen refugees on Bendigo, 150 kilometres north of Melbourne.
+Karen people are an ethnic minority from Myanmar, tens of thousands of whom live in refugee camps on the country's border with Thailand.
+Those not born into camps worked as subsistence farmers in small mountain villages in the region.
 Raising of South Sea Islander flag a step towards recognition for Australia's 'forgotten people' Posted 14 minutes agoWed 29 Aug 2018, 6:57am The South Sea Islander community is celebrating a small but important victory after their flag was raised by Sydney's Inner West Council — the first time it has ever been flown on a government building.

 In the 2016-17 financial year, Asia accounted for 56 per cent of Australia's migrant intake.
-"Australia, like many populations around the world, is structurally ageing and competing for migrants with countries like Canada, the US and the UK," Australian National University demographer Liz Allen said.
 Movies and Films about Refugees and Immigrants on Pinterest.

 NGO's in Darwin.
 Asylum by boat?
 Not in Australia.
 Asia: Human Geography.
 Asia is the largest of the world’s continents, covering approximately 30 percent of the Earth’s land area.

 Asylum seekers drowning on their way to Australia was cited as one reason why the Rudd government announced its policy to send all those who arrive by boat to Papua New Guinea for assessment and resettlement if they are found to be refugees.
 There were two more tragedies recently.
 A suspected asylum seeker boat capsized off Christmas Island last week, killing at least four people.
-It came a few days after nine people, including a baby boy, died on their way to Australia.
-No official records are kept by any government agency as to how many people trying to reach our shores to seek asylum are dying en route.
 Barry Jones: asylum is the greatest moral challenge of our time.
 We are never completely contemporaneous with our present.

 History advances in disguise; it appears on stage wearing the mask of the preceding scene, and we tend to lose the meaning of the play.
 Each time the curtain rises, continuity has to be re-established.
+The blame, of course, is not history’s, but lies in our vision, encumbered with memory and images learned in the past.
+We see the past superimposed on the present, even when the present is a revolution.
 KNALIJ Global Refugee Populations 1975-2010.
 CPD-Refugee_Report_Web.